nerdgeschoss/development-environment/readme.md

 We will mostly follow Rails [Getting Started Guide](https://guides.rubyonrails.org/getting_started.html) with some changes.

+## Manage versions of languages and runtime environment

+You can use `asdf` to manage multiple tools.
+Check out the [guide](https://asdf-vm.com/guide/getting-started.html) for more, or use distinct managers as described below.

-## rbenv
+### rbenv

-First thing we need is a version manager for Ruby.
-We use rbenv at nerdgeschoss.
+`rbenv` is a version manager for Ruby.

     brew install rbenv